tjohnston-softdev/rsi-misc/doc-to-pdf/readme.md

 ## Document to PDF

-This script takes an existing Google Docs file and converts it into a PDF, with an optional destination folder.
+This script takes an existing Google Docs file and converts it into a PDF.
+It can also optionally place it in a particular destination folder.

 ---